-New employees will have an appraisal at the end of the first semester worked, and a comprehensive evaluation after completion of the second semester worked.
+New regular employees have a one-year probationary period.
+During that period, employees will have an appraisal at the end of the first semester worked, and a comprehensive evaluation after completion of the second semester worked.

 If the appraisal reveals unsatisfactory performance, the College will provide guidance and support services to assist the employee to improve performance through the development of an Action Plan.
 The College will document the level of improvement necessary to reach acceptable standards.
 A comprehensive evaluation will be conducted at the end of the initial probationary year.

-If the comprehensive evaluation shows that the employee's performance is satisfactory, the employee will receive a comprehensive evaluation three years after successful completion of initial probation.
+If, at the end of the one-year probationary period, the comprehensive evaluation shows that the employee's performance is satisfactory, the employee will have an appraisal at the end of their 2nd and 3rd years, and a comprehensive after the 4th year.
 Thereafter, employees will be evaluated in accordance with Article 7.7.3.